mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/Use Case Catalogue/readme.md

 - 🔶 PSQM = Product & Service Qualification Management
 - 🔶 GICM = Grid Integration & Constraint Management

-You are absolutely right.
-My apologies for introducing inconsistencies in the grouping names.
-Consistency is key, and the purpose you've outlined—to show why all modules need to be considered holistically from the start—is a critical message for the design workshops.

-Let's stick to the structure you established in your master list and simply provide a clean, updated table that maps the definitive use case names to their delivering modules.
-This will powerfully illustrate the interconnectedness of the system.

----

-Here is the updated table, using your master list's grouping structure and names, to clearly demonstrate how the modules are linked across the entire FMAR vision.

 ### **FMAR Use Case to Module Mapping**